Tylenol Autism Lawsuit

 The MDL judge in the acetaminophen-ASD-ADHD lawsuit issued an order yesterday regarding expert testimony discovery.

 The court ruled that rebuttal expert testimony should be included in the expert discovery schedule, despite objections from the defendants.
-The plaintiffs had until March 15 to disclose whether they intended to designate an expert in maternal fetal medicine.
+The plaintiffs had until March 15 to disclose whether they intended to designate an expert in maternal-fetal medicine.
 On March 17, the plaintiffs notified the defendants that they would not submit an affirmative expert report on this subject, but may submit a rebuttal report.
 The defendants objected, and the matter was brought before the court on Monday.
-The court ordered that the plaintiffs must disclose by April 4 whether they intend to serve an affirmative expert report on maternal fetal medicine by June 16, and that they may only serve a rebuttal report if they serve an affirmative report.
+The court ordered that the plaintiffs must disclose by April 4 whether they intend to serve an affirmative expert report on maternal-fetal medicine by June 16, and that they may only serve a rebuttal report if they serve an affirmative report.

 The history is last month the plaintiffs revealed six areas of general causation.
-The defendants added an additional area, maternal fetal medicine.
-The plaintiffs’ lawyers don’t think they need a maternal fetal medicine expert to meet their burden of proof for general causation.
+The defendants added an additional area, maternal-fetal medicine.
+The plaintiffs’ lawyers don’t think they need a maternal-fetal medicine expert to meet their burden of proof for general causation.
 But plaintiffs have no clue what the defense expert might say so they want to reserve the right to call a rebuttal expert which is just common sense.
 It is hard to understand why the defense lawyers objected.

 This is a lot of inside baseball most of you are not interested in but the more overarching point is that it is hard to recall an MDL class action that was moving faster than this one.

-March 10, 2023 – Number of Lawsuit
+March 10, 2023 – Number of Lawsuits

-As of March 1st there are 107 pending cases in the acetaminophen ADHD/autism class action litigation.
+As of March 1st, there are 107 pending cases in the acetaminophen ADHD/autism class action litigation.
 There were 80 cases when the class action MDL was created a few months ago.

 February 25, 2023 – Quick Moving Litigation